Vladimir Winkler: Biography

-František Winkler was born in 1 June 1885 in Přerov, Moravia, Austria-Hungary (today the Czech Republic).
+František Winkler was born on 1 June 1885 in Přerov, Moravia, Austria-Hungary (today the Czech Republic).
 Since his childhood he was interested in art, and his father sent him to an Industrial Arts school in Prague, after graduating from which, František entered the Prague School of Applied Arts, where he studied in the class of Professor Stanislav Sucharda.
 Winkler graduated from the school in 1908 and engaged in arts.

 World War I, that started in 1914, changed his life.
 He was a photographer at the Russian-German front and was taken captive.
 As a prisoner of war, he was sent to Omsk.

 At that time, Omsk was passing through the phase of cultural and economic upturn.
 The city was growing rapidly and had resources to elect monumental administrative buildings, cultural and educational facilities.
 Omsk needed Winkler's talent to decorate the facades and interiors.
 In the beginning, he was the only academic sculptor in the region.
 František Winkler adopted the name Vladimir when living in Russia.